 22.8.
 You may contact us at any time by sending a message to our Customer Support using your Payoma Account respective function.

 22.9.
 Unless the applicable law tells otherwise, you and Payoma will use exclusively electronic communication.

 23.1.
 In the case of an unauthorised payment or a payment that was incorrectly executed due to an error by us, we shall, as soon as practicable, refund the payment amount including all fees deducted therefrom.
 This shall not apply:

 23.1.2.
-If you fail to notify us without undue delay of any loss of your Identification Data or other event that could reasonably be expected to have compromised the security of your Payoma Account after you have gained knowledge of such event in which case you shall remain liable for losses incurred until you notify us,
+If you fail to notify us without undue delay of any loss of your Identification Data or other event that could reasonably be expected to have compromised the security of your Payoma Account after you have gained knowledge of such event in which case you will remain liable for the losses incurred until you notify us,

 23.1.4.
 If you fail to dispute and bring the unauthorised or incorrectly executed transaction to our attention within 13 (thirteen) months from the date of the transaction.

 23.2.
 Unless you have acted fraudulently, Clause 23.1.1 will not apply to transactions made after you have notified us in accordance with Clause 7.12, where we have failed to provide you with appropriate means for notification or we are required to use strong customer authentication but failed to do so, in which case we shall remain liable and refund any unauthorised transaction to you as soon as practicable.